xeptagondev/performance-app-methodology/methodology/accountability/country-office-composite-audit.md

 All project audits will have one to three Qualified/Unqualified audit opinions:

 1. **CDR (Combined Delivery Report):** All project audits will have this.
-Auditors do not review 100% of financial statements, and they look for financial misstatements.&#x20;
+Auditors do not review 100% of financial statements, and they look for financial misstatements.
 2. **Assets:** Evaluates the value and condition of physical assets.
 3. **Cash on hand:** Assesses the actual cash available with the implementing partner at the time of the audit.

-In the Performance App, we only consider point 1, the financial statement from the CDR (Combined Delivery Report , due to the potential duplication across the three categories. &#x20;
+In the Performance App, we only consider point 1, the financial statement from the CDR (Combined Delivery Report , due to the potential duplication across the three categories.

-Some project audits will _also_ have a audit rating as well, this is displayed in the Performance App but does not affect the scoring of this indicator.&#x20;
+Some project audits will _also_ have a audit rating as well, this is displayed in the Performance App but does not affect the scoring of this indicator.

 {% hint style="info" %}
 **On Audit Opinions**